malanski/fullstack-crud/backend/README.md

 <hr>

 ## **Objectives**
-- CRUD: Application that can be used to register a user, create, read, update and delete data.
+To develop a Back end application with a `Client` model providing an interface to interact with the "Client" collection in the database.
+It allows performing CRUD (Create, Read, Update, Delete) operations on the collection.

 ## **Technologies**

-This project was developed with the following technologies:
+This back end part of the project is developed with the following technologies:
-- JavaScript
+- NodeJs
-- Express
+  - Express Server web application library.
-- MongoDb
+  - MongoDb - Mongoose
+      In this project the model schema for the "Client" object uses Mongoose, which is an Object Data Modeling (ODM) library for MongoDB in Node.js.
 - JSON
 - dotenv
 - Server deploy at Render or Heroku